rylew2/portfolio-rylew/content/book/managerspath.md

 # Chapter 7: Managing Managers

-While not too different from managing multiple teams, managing managers often has a lot of the same responsibilities of overseeing the health of your direct reports' teams.
+Managing managers shares many similarities with managing multiple teams, including several of the same responsibilities of overseeing the health of your direct reports' teams.
 There is however an increased scope when you're managing managers - instead of managing a couple closely related teams, you're now managing possibly whole functions like engineering and operations (areas you may not be as familiar with) - and your'e responsible for the health of those teams.
 It becomes easy to miss details when you're no longer meeting with just ICs.

 Some tips to maintain healthy teams with this increased scope: